asinesio/cocos2d-PRKit/README.markdown

 PRKit
 =====

-PRKit is some small additions to the fantastic <a href="http://cocos2d-iphone.org">cocos2d for iphone</a> project that we found useful and figured others might like as well.
+PRKit is a library of some small additions to the fantastic <a href="http://cocos2d-iphone.org">cocos2d for iphone</a> project that some people on the cocos2d forums found useful and figured others might like as well.

+PRKit was contributed to the open source community by <a href="http://precognitiveresearch.com">Precognitive Research, LLC</a>.

 License
 ----------